radistka/ecoreps/README.md

   1. Basic creation, view and deletion of students and lessons (Backend and Frontend)
   2. Completed lessons for students (only frontend so far)
-  3. Show progress for each student including:
+  3. Show progress for each student including (only frontend so far):
         - total number of lessons
         - number of completed lessons by student
         - percentage of lessons completed by student